sgmurphy/wordpress-plugins/import-users-from-csv-with-meta/readme.txt

 5. Extra profile information (user meta)

 == Changelog ==

+= 1.26.6.1 =
+*   Readme updated

+= 1.26.6 =
+*   Fixed a problem changing roles of users not present in current CSV using standard import
+*   Included new checks

 = 1.26.5 =
 *   New hooks added to improve extensibility with emails